-Commitment for not yet commenced lease is disclosed in Note 25 below.
+Commitment for not yet commenced lease is disclosed in Note 26 below.

-25. Lease
+26. Lease

 The Company has lease contract for premises and parking spaces.
-The lease term is until 2025.
+The lease term is until 31 March 2026.
 The lease contract has not any termination and extension option.
 The Company could only sub-lease premises to the Group companies, but has not entered in any sublease agreements.
 The Group has several lease contracts for premises and parking spaces.
-The lease terms were until 2022 and 2025, except leases, which are less than 12 months and for which Group applies the 'short-term lease' recognition exemption.
-As at 31 December 2020 the lease term was between 2021 and 2025.
+The lease terms were until 2025 and 2026, except leases, which are less than 12 months and for which Group applies the 'short-term lease' recognition exemption.
 The Group's lease agreements have not unilaterally extension options.
 Some agreements have termination options, but the Group does expect to use them.
 Generally, the Group is restricted from assigning and subleasing the leased assets, excluding that in some contracts is determined right to sub-lease premises to the Group companies.
 But the Group has not entered in any sublease agreements, most of leases has lease indexation clause based on customer price index change.
 The terms of lease do not include restrictions on the activities of the Group and the Company in connection with the dividends, additional borrowings or additional lease agreements.

 Right- of-use assets are presented as property, plant and equipment and is disclosed in Note 9.
-The maturity analysis of leases liabilities is disclosed in Note 23.1 (section liquidity risk).
+The maturity analysis of leases liabilities is disclosed in Note 24.1 (section liquidity risk).